MARBLUE 2026

 • The registration fee covers access to all scientific sessions, symposium materials, coffee breaks, and official ceremonies.

-• Early Bird Fee: 75 EUR (Available until July 30th)
+• Early Bird Fee: 75 EUR (Available until June 30th, 2026)

-• Standard Fee: 100 EUR (Applicable until June 30th, 2026)
+• Standard Fee: 100 EUR (Applicable until July 30th, 2026)

 • Student Fee: 50 EUR (Valid for undergraduate, master, and PhD students; proof of student status is required).